nearprotocol/stakewars/README.md

 # Stake Wars Episode II: Return of the Validators
-June 16th 2020 update: troubleshooting page added [here](troubleshooting.md)!
+June 19th 2020 update: New challenge added [here](/challenges/challenge004.md)!

 Welcome to NEAR Stake Wars Episode II, Return of the Validators!